Adapters

 Method naming and organization

-The raw client contains low-level API methods that closely match venue endpoints, taking venue-specific query parameter types and returning venue response types.
-The domain client wraps the raw client and provides high-level methods that accept Nautilus domain types.
+The raw client mirrors venue endpoints with venue-specific parameter and response types.
+The domain client wraps it and exposes high-level methods that accept Nautilus domain types.

 Naming conventions: